- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 A must for any expat who comes from a rugby-playing nation, the Hong Kong Sevens is one of the world's premier rugby tournaments.
-Rugby fanatics should head to the festive South Stand party, where the music and beer keep the energy in the crowd alive.
+Rugby fanatics are sure to enjoy the vibey atmosphere in the stands where the music and beer keep the energy in the crowd alive.

 In a celebration of Hong Kong's rich maritime history, crowds of locals flock to temples across the islands to ask the Goddess of the Sea, Tin Hau, for plentiful catches, safety and good weather.
-The festival is perhaps best witnessed in the region's coastal villages, where attendees can witness colourful boat procession, watch fireworks and indulge in feasts.
+The festival is perhaps best witnessed in the region's coastal villages, where attendees can enjoy colourful boat processions and feast on some delicious traditional fare.

 Cheung Chau Bun Festival (April/May)

-Named one of the quirkiest festivals in the world by Time magazine, the Cheung Chau Bun festival celebrates Pak Tai, a sea god who keeps natural disasters and pirates at bay.
-Locals celebrate by parading and burning papier-mâché effigies, with a traditional bun-snatching competition being at the centre of festivities, where competitors scramble up bamboo-scaffolded towers to retrieve steamed buns.
+The Cheung Chau Bun festival celebrates Pak Tai, a sea god who keeps natural disasters and pirates at bay.
+Locals celebrate by parading and burning papier-mâché effigies.
+At the centre of the festivities is the traditional bun-snatching competition, where competitors scramble up bamboo-scaffolded towers to retrieve steamed buns.